ODA-js/oda-js-documentation/dump-data/loaderconfig.md

 # Loader config

-Lets look on the simple example of configuration emport/export data.
+Lets look on the simple example of the import/export configuration.
-File loaderConfig.ts in the src/seeds folder
+**api4/src/seeds/loaderConfig.ts**